mkhankan/guess-two-thirds/docs/project-description-summary.md

 2. All the players
 3. All the games / create a new game / join

-**Server implementation**
+**main.Server implementation**
-- Client.java
+- main.Client.java
     - Provide server IP and port through the keyboard
-- Game.java
+- main.Game.java
     - Unique ID
     - To handle game rules
-- Player.java (implements Runnable)
+- main.Player.java (implements Runnable)
 - Main menu - use boolean to check if the game started
-- Server.java
+- main.Server.java
     - Multi-threaded
     - Port 13337